Yamini2001/HackerRank-Solutions/README.md

 114. [MaximumCandies.java](MaximumCandies.java) Solutions to calculate the maximum candies allocated to K children.
 115. [HouseRobber.java](HouseRobber.java) Solutions to calculate the house robber.
 116. [MinimumTimeRepairCars.java](MinimumTimeRepairCars.java) Solutions to calculate the minimum time to repair cars.
+117. [DivideArray.java](DivideArray.java) Solutions to calculate the divide array into equal pairs.